Skip to content

 2. You feel burnt out by the amount of time it takes to do your research

 While pre-trial legwork remains critical, the faster you can confidently move through your search to focus on strategy and brief writing, the better.
 If your initial search misses relevant documents that use different language than what you entered in your search terms, you need to spend more time conducting multiple searches.
-Precision Research, a new case law research tool feature of Westlaw Precision, reveals important case attributes, enabling you to search, filter, and browse more efficiently than before.
+Precision Research, a new case law research tool feature of Westlaw Precision with CoCounsel, reveals important case attributes, enabling you to search, filter, and browse more efficiently than before.
 Run a search that gathers all the potentially relevant cases, then filter your results by legal issue, fact pattern, motion type, outcome, etc.

 3. You have to turn away new work because you don’t have the capacity or capability